Skip to Content

 What to wear in Ireland in the fall

-View of Giant's Causeway in Northern Ireland, showing stones lining the coast.Fall in Ireland is from September through November and is one of the two shoulder seasons for tourism (along with spring).
-You’ll notice a higher number of visitors in early fall when the temperatures are mild and the days are still longer.
-However, tourism eventually moves toward the low season as the weather grows colder and rainier.
+View of Giant's Causeway in Northern Ireland, showing stones lining the coast.Fall in Ireland, from September to November, is one of the two shoulder seasons for tourism, along with spring.
+Early fall sees more visitors with mild temperatures and longer days, transitioning to the low season as the weather becomes colder and rainier.

-During the autumn, temperatures can be hit or miss, fluctuating between 40-60°F (4.4-15.6°C).
-Therefore, when packing Ireland travel gear, you need to be prepared for both rainy and sunny days and cooler weather.
-The advantage of visiting Ireland in the fall is experiencing fewer crowds at the main tourist attractions and possibly getting to see fall foliage.
+In autumn, temperatures fluctuate between 40-60°F (4.4-15.6°C).
+Therefore, when packing, prepare for both rainy and sunny days, along with cooler weather.
+Overall, the advantages of visiting Ireland in the fall are fewer crowds and the possibility of seeing fall foliage.

-View of the coast of the Dingle Peninsula in Ireland as seen from Slea Head Drive.Make sure to pack a warmer jacket and sweaters to wear on cooler days.
-You’ll also want all of the cold-weather essentials, like a beanie, lighter gloves or mittens, and Merino wool socks.
-Moreover, layers (like long-sleeve tops and pullovers) and scarves that you can easily peel on and off will be critical during this time of year!
+View of the coast of the Dingle Peninsula in Ireland as seen from Slea Head Drive.Make sure to pack a warmer jacket, sweaters, and cold-weather essentials like a beanie, lighter gloves or mittens, and Merino wool socks.
+Moreover, layers such as long-sleeve tops and pullovers, along with scarves, are critical for the fall season.

 Remember that no matter the season, you’ll always need a rain jacket while in Ireland.
 During the fall specifically, we recommend choosing a soft-shell hooded rain jacket.
 Regarding footwear, if you only have room for one pair of shoes, opt for a nice pair of waterproof boots.